Applications for all tracks are only accepted through ERAS. All positions are only offered through the National

 Baltimore, MD 21201-1595

 Upon review of these materials, you will receive an email informing you if an interview has been granted.
-Interviews are conducted on Tuesdays and Thursdays from late October through the end of January.
+Interviews are conducted on Tuesdays and Thursdays from late October through the middle of January.
 Reduced rates at nearby hotels are available.

 I M P O R T A N T : Invitation, confirmation of your interview and other correspondence will be sent via email.
-After your interview, you are not obligated to send a "routine" thank you note or email.
+After your interview, please do not send a "routine" thank you note or email.
 We are unable to respond to these notes.
-Feel free to correspond if you have a specific question about the training program.
+We welcome your correspondence if you have a specific question about our training program.

 If you are applying to the: